Jan 01 1993

 Building High Loan/Share Ratios: Challenges and Strategies

-This monograph presents an historical perspective on credit unions’ lending and uses a survey of credit union CEOs to isolate those factors leading to a successful lending program.
-Burger and Kelly show that loan/share ratios have slipped from pre-1980 norms of 80 percent or more to below 60 percent in the 1990s and analyze the causes of this striking decline.
+This report presents an historical perspective on credit unions’ lending and uses a survey of credit union CEOs to isolate those factors leading to a successful lending program.

 Report Number 1